Europe could experience another heatwave next week

 A heatwave is classified as multiple days with abnormally high temperatures.

-The agency warned that mercury will begin to climb this weekend in France and most places would likely hit 35C by next Tuesday, with the exception of the littoral Atlantic and north-west regions.
+The agency warned that mercury would begin to climb this weekend in France and most places would likely hit 35C by next Tuesday, with the exception of the littoral Atlantic and north-west regions.

-Wednesday and Thursday will likely see the peak temperatures, likely to reach as high as 39C-40C in the south-east and 35C in Nouvelle-Aquitaine.
+Wednesday and Thursday will likely see peak temperatures reach as high as 39C-40C in the south-east and 35C in Nouvelle-Aquitaine.

 At the end of next week, some thunderstorms are expected to break out on the main mountainous massifs of France, but it is unlikely that they will extend to the plains.
 While this might cool things down, the overall temperatures are not likely to fall below 30C